sugarlabs/turtleblocksjs/guide/README.md

 <img src='https://rawgithub.com/walterbender/turtleblocksjs/master/guide/boxes1.svg'</img>

-Putting a value in a box and then referring to the value in box
+Putting a value in a *Box* and then referring to the value in *Box*

 <img src='https://rawgithub.com/walterbender/turtleblocksjs/master/guide/boxes2.svg'</img>

-We can change the value in a box as the program runs.
-Here we add 10 to the value in the box with each iteration.
+We can change the value in a *Box* as the program runs.
+Here we add 10 to the value in the *Box( with each iteration.
 The result in this case is a spiral, since the turtle goes forward further with each step.

 <img src='https://rawgithub.com/walterbender/turtleblocksjs/master/guide/boxes3.svg'</img>

-If we want to make a more complex change, we can store in the box some computed value based on the current content of the box.
-Here we multiply the content of the box by 1.2 and store the result in the box.
+If we want to make a more complex change, we can store in the *Box* some computed value based on the current content of the *Box*.
+Here we multiply the content of the box by 1.2 and store the result in the *Box*.
 The result in this case is also a spiral, but one that grows geometrically instead of arithmetically.

 In practice, the use of boxes is not unlike the use of keyword-value pairs in text-based programming languages.
-The keyword is the name of the box and the value associated with the keyword is the value stored in the box.
+The keyword is the name of the *Box* and the value associated with the keyword is the value stored in the *Box*.
 You can have as many boxes as you'd like (until you run out of memory) and treat the boxes as if they were a dictionary.
 Note that the boxes are global, meaning all turtles and all action stacks share the same collection of boxes.